 We helped give a voice to people with learning disabilities and autism campaigning for change

+We launched an in-depth report exploring the alarming inequalities that people with learning disabilities experience at their local GP practice, campaigning for mandatory training for GPs.
 We gave victims of hate crime a national platform to tell their story, and raised awareness about other important issues, from creating autism friendly environments to safe spaces online.

-This is why coverage secured for Dimensions campaigns always includes commentary or insights from a person with a learning disability or a family member, putting the perspectives of those who matter front and centre.
+Across our campaigns, we’ve secured blanket national, regional and consumer coverage – from BBC Breakfast and The Guardian to Metro and Stylist.
+Our goal is to give people a platform to share their own stories.
+This is why our coverage always includes commentary or insights from a person with a learning disability or a family member, putting their perspectives front and centre.